An Optimistic-Robust Approach for Dynamic Positioning of Omnichannel Inventories: Computational Experiments

 \subsection{Baseline Inventory Optimization Methods}

-~\sectlabel{baselines} Two fast heuristic methods described below are used to generate the baseline KPIs for comparison.
-Both methods rely on location-specific quantiles of demand evaluated using a Poisson distribution.
+~\sectlabel{baselines} Three fast heuristic methods described below are used to generate the baseline KPIs for comparison.
+The methods rely on location-specific demand quantiles, evaluated using an assumed distribution--Poisson for perfect information and Uniform for imperfect information.
 The critical-quantile we use is the location-channel specific ratio of the margin (price less the item cost, and less the average shipping cost for the ecommerce channel) to the price of the item.

-\begin{henumerate} \item {\em Base stock-based distribution heuristic:} We use the base-stock heuristic to order supply at each store location for walk-in demand and next at the chain level for online demand.
+\begin{henumerate} \item {\em Basestock-based distribution heuristic:} We use the basestock heuristic to order supply at each store location for walk-in demand and next at the chain level for online demand.
 In the latter case, we consider the warehouse inventory as well as excess inventory in stores (i.e., that above critical-quantile store demand) to derive the current inventory position.
-The chain level e-commerce supply is distributed amongst warehouses in-proportion to their individual base-stock order quantities (where in, demand is obtained by mapping zones to their nearest warehouses).
+The chain level e-commerce supply is distributed amongst warehouses in-proportion to their individual basestock order quantities (where in, demand is obtained by mapping zones to their nearest warehouses).

 \item {\em Piecewise-linear (PWL) network-based heuristic: } We extend the deterministic version of the pure robust model to allow for two classes of demand at each location: the mean demand, and the excess beyond the mean and up to the critical quantile (if higher).
 The price and penalties for the second class are associated with a discount factor that is calibrated to prioritize the satisfaction of all mean demands over any excess.